-In this article, we’ll be diving into Casting in Sculpture and its Definition, Tips, and Examples.
+In this article, we’ll be diving into everything you need to know about casting in sculpture.

 Casting is the process of manufacturing in which liquid is poured into a molding process.
 The liquid you poured into a hollow space and solidified it after making the required shape of it.

 Casting is basically the solidified part of the whole process, which takes after pouring liquid into the hollow space of the required shape.